Porsche 996 Turbo

 ENGINE & TRANSMISSION

-The 3.6-litre flat-six ignites first turn of the key and idles up to temperature without complaint.
-Although not much is visible beneath the rear lid the engine bay clearly remains in outstanding order.
-All components appear factory fresh no signs of wear to be found.
-The car's extremely low mileage of just 10k is comprehensively verified by an outstanding maintenance record from new, which is detailed below.
-It was most recently serviced just 1,500 miles ago.
-Power is transferred to all four wheels via a silken 6-speed manual gearbox.
+The turbocharged 3.6-litre flat-six starts first turn of the key and idles up to temperature without complaint.
+Although not much is visible beneath the rear lid the engine bay remains in fantastic order.
+All components appear fresh with no signs of wear to be found.
+The low mileage of 55k is verified by an excellent maintenance record, which is detailed below.
+The car was most recently serviced at 55,322 miles in October 2018 at a cost of £1,200.
+The Tiptronic S gearbox performs without fault.

 WHEELS, TYRES & BRAKES